Directed Graphs from Exact Covering Systems: Single-component ECSDs and non-standard digital representations

-The ECSD $G(-2n, -2n+1)$ corresponds to a representation of every integer in which we ignore leading zeros, as it has a single component and 0 is its only cyclic vertex.
+The ECSD $G(-2n, -2n+1)$ has a single component and 0 is its only cyclic vertex.
 It is shown in Figure \ref{G(-2n,-2n+1)}, where we can see that the rows alternate between all negative and all positive values: the direct $k$-descendants of 0 are positive for odd $k$ and negative for even $k$.
-This leads to our next observation.